 The youngest male child of William and Sarah, Carroll has a special place in my heart.
 He’s the only male actually listed in the 1850 census, and if I can show that we share DNA we can prove that William was the father of Joseph and John.
-I believe that Carrol got the traveling bug from his dad – he moved all over the country!
+I believe that Carrol got the traveling bug from his dad – his branch moved to Texas and beyond!

 Early Records